By September 1, the rules regarding air circulation will change as follows:

 - ensure the maximum possible air circulation with outdoor air intake (ventilation or air conditioning) without air recirculation in the building,

 - a person with a stroller carrying a child does not need a shopping cart for the purchase and the child is not included in the total number of people in the establishment.

 The sales area, defined for the purposes of restricting the number of people, means the store area accessible to customers including changing rooms, the area behind sales counters used by cashier/seller.
 Store offices and warehouses are not included.
 It is also mandatory to adopt regime and organizational measures and queue management (in front of and in the shop).

 In addition, the following hygiene rules apply in barber, hairdresser, pedicure, manicure, cosmetic, massage and similar regeneration, tattoo salons or reconditioning services:

-- clients keep at least a two-meter distance from each other,
+- clients keep at least a 1,5 meter distance from each other,

 - all customers (this does not apply to children under 6 years of age) must be without symptoms of covid-19 and prove having met at least one of the conditions stated at this page